DioryMe/diograph-cli/README.md

 deleteRoom()
 - remove room.json and diograph.json from the room path
 - remove it also from app-data

+removeConnection()
+- removes connection from room.json
+- set other connection to focus in app

+deleteConnection()
+- removes the connection folder contents (=`rm -rf`)
+- removes connection from room.json
+- set other connection to focus in app

 createConnection(connectionPath)
 - create connection to given (or current) path